 Figure 3-5.
 Comparison of NOX emissions per horsepower from emission rate measurements against values calculated from an engineering equation.

-X-axis values for the blue circles were determined by dividing NOX measurements by engine-rated horsepower.
+X-axis values for the blue-gray circles were determined by dividing NOX measurements by engine-rated horsepower.
 X-axis values for the green circles were determined by dividing NOX measurements by horsepower calculated from dynamometer measurements, and are only available for a subset of samples.
-Blue circles with orange centers are discussed in the text.
+Blue-gray circles with orange centers are discussed in the text.

 Comparison Against Existing Concentration Data